Impact of Shift Work Pattern on Employees' Health and Life Work Balance Within the Aviation Industry

 Sign up to view the full document!

-And, in this specific area not much research has been done.
 It is true that the shift work pattern puts the aviation industry employees out of rhythm especially with the natural biological adaptations and functioning of the human body and mind (Bennett, 1).
 Not only that, it also puts them out of rhythm with their friends and family, social lives and the normal routines of the community.
 This in turn affects the quality of life of these employees.
 Pilots are also affected by fatigue due to their shift work pattern either during long haul or short haul flights.
 In a survey to identify what fatigue really means to pilots, questionnaires were designed to obtain information on the perceived causes of fatigue, and the signs and symptoms among the pilots who reported fatigue.
+The study also aimed to identify means of minimizing the impact of fatigue on these pilots.

 Sign up to view the full document!